sourcegraph/about/content/blogposts/2024/local-code-completion-with-ollama-and-cody.md

 socialImage: https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1.6.0/cody-vscode-1.6.0-og-image.png
 ---

 Using AI coding assistants is a great way to improve your development workflows.
 But they typically require access to the Internet.
 This is a problem for developers who work in air-gapped environments or places with limited Internet access.
-We are building [Cody](https://sourcegraph.com/cody), an AI coding assistant focused on choice, the right context, and scale.
+We are building [Cody](https://sourcegraph.com/cody), an AI coding assistant that has a deep understanding of your entire codebase to help you write and understand code faster.

 A few months ago we added an experimental feature to Cody for Visual Studio Code that allows you to have local inference for code completion.
 This feature uses [Ollama](https://ollama.com/) to run a local LLM model of your choice.
 Our developer community has been very excited about this feature and we wanted to officially write about it and show you how to use it.

-## Ollama for Local Inference
+## Ollama - run LLMs locally

 [Ollama](https://ollama.com/) is a tool for running large language models (LLMs) locally.
 Ollama bundles model weights, configurations, and datasets into a unified package managed by a Modelfile.